-New capital costs of \$308.8 million are depreciated over 15 years from the date the asset is placed in service.
-The depreciation schedules extend beyond the evaluation period term because the evaluation period of 30 years is less than the LOM.
-Furthermore, the capital costs include depletion of \$0.18 per ton mined
+Capital costs of \$425.6 million are depreciated over 15 years from the date the asset is placed in service, and accelerated at the end of the life of the mine.
+Furthermore, the capital costs include depletion of \$0.18 per ton mined.